ThomasDgny/order-book/README.md

 ## Context API

-The project uses React Context API for state management.
+The project utilizes React's Context API for state management.
 The context is defined in `AppContext.tsx` and provides the following functionalities:

+- **useAppContext**: Custom hook to access the application context within components.
+Ensures that components can access and update shared state.

+- **AppContextProvider**: Component that wraps the entire application with the context provider.
+It manages the application's state and provides it to all components that need access.

+### State Management

+- **Selected Pair**: Tracks the currently selected cryptocurrency pair for trading.

+- **Balance**: Maintains the user's current balance, initialized to 1,000,000.

+- **Order History**: Stores a list of all orders placed by the user.

+### Hooks and Helpers

+- **useOrderBook**: Custom hook used to fetch real-time order book data (bids and asks) for the selected pair.

+- **useTicker**: Custom hook to fetch real-time market ticker data for the selected pair.

+### Functions

+- **setPair**: Function to update the selected cryptocurrency pair.

-- `createOrder`: Function to create a new order.
+- **createOrder**: Function to create a new order.
+Utilizes a helper function (`createOrderHelper`) for handling the order creation logic.

+- **completeOrder**: Function to mark an order as completed.
+Utilizes a helper function (`completeOrderHelper`) for updating the order status.

-- `cancelOrder`: Function to cancel an existing order.
+- **cancelOrder**: Function to cancel an order.
+Utilizes a helper function (`cancelOrderHelper`) for handling the cancellation logic.

-- `setPair`: Function to set the selected trading pair.
-- `setBalance`: Function to update the user's balance.
+- **checkOrderMatches**: Function to check if any pending orders match the current market conditions and completes them if they do.
+Utilizes a helper function (`checkOrderMatchesHelper`) for this purpose.

+### Dependencies

+- **Coins**: Defines cryptocurrency pairs available for trading.

+- **Constants**: Includes constants such as `INITIAL_BALANCE` and `ORDERBOOK_LEVELS` for maintaining application-wide configurations.

+This setup ensures efficient state management and modular functionality throughout the application.

 ## Helper Functions